thejsj/DockerWordpress/README.md

 2. How will our database setup look in a production environment?
 3. The `wp-content` would behave very differently from development to production (no guest volumes), what's the best way to handle this?
 4. Should we have 1 Dockerfile for all projects or 1 Dockerfile per project.
 The second one seems better.
+5. What exactly does the `VOLUME` attribute do?

 ## Ideas